 The Instrument of Government

-The Government bears responsibility for general foreign exchange rate issues.
-Other decisions on the foreign exchange rate policy are regulated by legislation.
+The Government is responsible for general exchange rate policy issues.
+Other regulations regarding exchange rate policy are notified in law.

-The Riksbank is the central bank of Sweden and is an authority under the Riksdag.
+The Riksbank is the national central bank and a public authority under the Riksdag (the Swedish parliament).
 The Riksbank is responsible for monetary policy.
 No authority may determine the decisions made by the Riksbank on issues relating to monetary policy.

-The Riksbank has an eleven-member General Council elected by the Riksdag.
-The Riksbank is managed by an Executive Board, which is appointed by the General Council.
+The General Council of the Riksbank has eleven members, who are elected by the Riksdag.
+The Riksbank is led by an Executive Board appointed by the General Council.

-The Riksbank alone shall have the right to issue banknotes and coins.
-Further provisions concerning monetary and payment system shall be laid down by law.
+Only the Riksbank has the right to issue banknotes and coins.
+Regulations on the monetary and payments systems are otherwise laid down in law.